Anamorava: Geography

-Kosovo-Pomoravlje District was a district of Serbia until 1999.
-After the United Nations Interim Administration Mission in Kosovo took control in 1999, it was transformed into the District of Gjilan.
 Anamorava is about 50 km long and 15 km wide.
-It is bordered by the Skopska Crna Gora mountains in the south and the Goljak in the north, and borders Kosovo field in the west.
+It is bordered by the Skopska Crna Gora mountains in the south, Gollak in the north, and Kosovo field in the west.
 On the east, it borders the Morava Valley.
 The region's largest city is Gjilan.

-The region can be divided into Lower Kosovo Pomoravlje and Upper Kosovo Pomoravlje, which is also part of the Skopska Crna Gora region.
+The region can be divided into Lower Anamorava and Upper Anamorava, which is also part of the Skopska Crna Gora region.

 The region includes part of the valley and the Skopska Crna Gora region and Koznik mountains.
 Gjilan has six municipalities and 287 smaller settlements.
 The spa in Klokot has several thermal springs valued for their medicinal qualities.

 Climate

 At an altitude of 210 m above sea level, the region has a Mediterranean sub-continental (Koppen classification: humid subtropical) climate with light winds (usually from the southeast).
 Rainfall is light, and winter often brings rain and wet snow from the north; southern and southwestern winds tend to bring warm, dry weather.
 The region's average annual temperature is 12.2 °C. January's average is 1.2 °C, and July's is 22.6 °C.